LesFerch/RightClickTools/README.md

 2. Double-click **RightClickTools-Setup.exe** to start the installation.
 4. In the SmartScreen window, click **More info** and then **Run anyway**.

-**Note**: The installer is only provided in English, but the right-click menu items will be created using your current Windows language, if that language is included in its **Language.ini** file.
+**Note**: The installer is only provided in English, but the right-click menu items will be created using your current Windows language, if that language is included in the **Language.ini** file.

 The right-click menu items will be created for the user that is currently logged on interactively (i.e. desktop is displayed).
 If you wish to add the right-click menu items to *other* users, log on as each user and either run **RightClickTools-Setup.exe** again or navigate to the **RightClickTools** folder and double-click **RightClickTools.exe** (see **Install and Remove** below for details).